penntaylor/redearthfarms-website/README.md

   * put a very brief description of the changes you made into the first box; eg. "Added basic instructions to the README"
   * ensure that "Commit directly to the `master` branch." is selected
   * click the "Commit changes" button
-  * (THIS PART ISN'T SET UP YET) After ~20 seconds, the live website should be updated with your changes.
+  * (THIS PART IS STILL IN PROGRESS BUT NOT FULLY OPERATIONAL) After ~20 seconds, the live website should be updated with your changes.
 Test by browsing to the site and being sure to refresh the particular page(s) you edited.

 # For anyone else who is looking at this repo